opensearch-project/documentation-website/_data-prepper/simple-pipelines.md

 ## Next steps

 This page explains the basics of Data Prepper.
-If you want to setup a useful observability suite, visit the [Trace Analytics documentation](trace_analytics.md).
+If you want to set up a useful observability suite, visit the [Trace Analytics documentation](trace_analytics.md).